DhimanAbhimanyu/Snowmen/README.md

-This project was created on Linux to display snowmen.
+This project was created on Linux to graphically display Snowmen by using the OpenGL libraries.